AbstractEndeavors/contract-Deployer/README.md

 ### spdxManager.py

 The `spdx_manager.py` script of Smart Contract Station deals with the management of SPDX License Identifiers in smart contracts to maintain consistency.

+## How It Works 👓

+- Checks the existence of files and directories and prevents potential errors.
+- Provides utility functions to create dialog boxes, prompts, and retrieves user inputs.
+- Retrieves essential variables and information by scanning program details.
+- Manages contract variables and resources, preparing the contract for deployment.
+- It handles Node.js installation on Unix systems and simplifies the contract file structure.
+- Ensures versioning and order of deployment for Smart Contracts.

+## Conclusion 🖋️

+The Smart Contract Station is a vital Python tool for the development and autonomous placement of smart contracts.
+This module is carved for meticulous handling of necessary procedures for contract creation and deployment.
+Each script ensures a well-rounded smooth process and a sturdy base for secure contract placement.

 ## Contributing :handshake: